davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers-played-the-star-bar.md

 ---
-title: All-Night Movers played the Star Bar in Atlanta
+title: All-Night Movers played the Star Bar in Atlanta.
 date: 2002-07-27T21:00:00.000Z
 summary: Or did we?
 I can't remember all the details.
 excerpt: Or did we?
 I can't remember all the details.